IPNB

 Contraindications

-Active psychosis, using neuroscience language as a replacement for relational engagement, clients who experience brain-based explanations as reductive or invalidating, situations requiring concrete behavioral intervention
+Active psychosis, clients who experience brain-based explanations as reductive or invalidating, situations requiring concrete behavioral intervention

 Training